-Top 9 Font Design Trends for Graphic Design in 2019
+Top 9 Font Design Trends for Graphic Design

 As a designer, you need to keep up with the latest trends in typography.
 Beautiful eye-catching typography is one of the most important communication channels between your brand and a client.
 Modern beautiful fonts can not only convey the message but also evoke emotions and make a strong impact on your viewers.

 With free access to powerful photo editing tools such as Fotor, and an unlimited number of fonts available on the web these days you can create everything that your heart desires.
-Let’s take a closer look at the font design trends in 2019 so that you can use them in your future projects.
+Let’s take a closer look at the font design trends so that you can use them in your future projects.

 The design trends for fonts are changing constantly.
 Give your design a fresh new look with trendy bold or outline fonts.